MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/localownerpresence.md

 ### Manifest-based publication for UserEndpoint

-It is recommended that the following simplified asynchronous methods be used for user endpoints so that a consistent behavior is achieved when interoperating with Lync so that they can remain agnostic to container ID and instance ID details.
+It's recommended that the following simplified asynchronous methods be used for user endpoints so that a consistent behavior is achieved when interoperating with Lync so that they can remain agnostic to container ID and instance ID details.

   - [BeginPublishPresence(ICollection\<PresenceCategory\>, AsyncCallback, Object)](https://msdn.microsoft.com/library/hh384771\(v=office.15\))

   - [EndPublishPresence(IAsyncResult)](https://msdn.microsoft.com/library/hh349982\(v=office.15\))

 The application can publish a collection of presence categories as a batch process using the aforementioned methods.
 UCMA 4.0 ensures that the presence categories will be published to the proper containers, providing instance IDs where relevant.
-It is to be noted that the categories must be subscribed to LocalOwnerPresence in order to use these methods.
+It's to be noted that the categories must be subscribed to LocalOwnerPresence in order to use these methods.
 Any exception during the publication of an individual category in the list will result in the failure of the entire batch.

 Applications must provide the instance IDs for custom categories and the **ContactCard** category.
 For others, UCMA 4.0 automatically supplies them.